harness/developer-hub/docs/platform/10_Git-Experience/harness-git-cache.md

    ![](../10_Git-Experience/static/stale-cache.png)

-   Refresh the cache and reload the entities from Git by selecting the **Reload from Git** option.
+   You can refresh the cache and reload the entities from Git by selecting the **Reload from Git** option.

    ![](./static/reload-from-git.png)